CharliePoole/statiq-site/input/technical/nunit-engine-version-conflicts-in-visual-studio.md

 engine without any visible error.
 However, it's not a safe practice and a new test may end up triggering a hidden problem when you least expect it.

-2. There is __no__ compatible console runner for the 4.0 beta release of the adapter.
-Except for internal testing, the adapter is never built against pre-releases of the engine.
+2. Except for internal testing, the adapter is never built against pre-releases of the engine.